microsoft/TypeScript-New-Handbook/chapters/Basics.md

 Why should converting it over to TypeScript stop you from running it?

 So TypeScript doesn't get in your way.
-Of course, over time, you may want to be a bit more defensive against mistakes, and make TypeScript act a bit more strictly.
+Over time, you may want to be a bit more defensive against mistakes, and make TypeScript act a bit more strictly.
 In that case, you can use the `--noEmitOnError` compiler option.
 Try changing your `hello.ts` file and running `tsc` with that flag: